ngozzi/multiplex/README.md

 The aim of this work is to analyze dependencies and correlations between S&P500 stocks using a multiplex approach.
 To do so I considered different types of correlations (Pearson, Kendall and Spearman) between historical prices of stocks.

 ## Build the Network
 For each of the three correlation considered, I evaluated correlation matrices between historical log-returns of stocks.
-Then I filtered these matrices using the Planar Maximally Filtered Graph algorithm (PMGFG).
+Then I filtered these matrices using the Planar Maximally Filtered Graph algorithm (PMFG).
 A python version of this algorithm that I wrote for this project is included in the notebooks folder.
 These preprocessing activity yields 3 filtered, weighted, undirected networks that, cosidered together, form 3-layer multiplex network.

 ## Multiplex Analysis